 In Truckee, California, 25-year-old Timothy Brooks flew into a rage after another car cut him off on the highway.
 He followed the offending car to a bagel shop where the driver, 47-year-old Robert Ash, had stopped to eat.
 After yelling at the older man, Brooks attacked him, stabbing him to death with a knife.
 Brooks was convicted of second-degree murder.

 In Little Falls, New Jersey, May Lee and her two children were run off the road by Milton Aganon, 25, who'd been tailgating her at 80 miles an hour and gesticulating at Lee to get out of the way.
 When Aganon finally passed Lee, he cut her off so suddenly that she was forced to swerve to the shoulder lane, flipped over a median and landed in a ditch.
 Both of Lee's legs were broken, and the children suffered minor injuries.
 Aganon served nine months in jail.

 These may sound like unusually violent or rare incidents.
-However, studies show that at least 1,500 people are injured or killed in road rage incidents each year.
+However, studies from the AAA research arm show that at least 1,700 people are injured or killed in road rage incidents each year.

 So who are these lunatics on the road?
 Are they normal people in their daily lives who convert to maniacs behind the wheel?
 Or is there a certain type of person who is more prone to go ballistic on the beltway?

-Although no agency keeps official statistics on road rage events across the country, reports of so-called "aggressive driving" incidents have increased by about 7 percent each year since 1990, according to the AAA Foundation for Traffic Safety.
+That's not great news for those of us on the road.
+Although no agency keeps official statistics on road rage events across the country, reports of so-called "aggressive driving" incidents have increased by about 30 percent since 2010, according to the AAA Foundation for Traffic Safety.
 The "reasons" given for violent disputes that ended in injury or death include: